 Il molecular engine is a macromolecule (usually protein) capable of converting chemical energy into mechanical force and movement.

-"The energy conversion efficiency of the rotating molecular motor is much higher than that of man-made motors".
-It's theaffirmation border made by Ryota Iino, author of the paper and researcher at the Institute of Molecular Sciences of the National Institutes of Natural Sciences.
+“The energy conversion efficiency of the rotating molecular motor is much higher than that of man-made motors”.
+It is theaffirmation frontier made by Ryota Iino, author of the paper and researcher at the Institute of Molecular Sciences of the National Institutes of Natural Sciences.

-"The conversion of energy via a rotating molecular motor is reversible.
-If we fully understand the mechanism, in the future we will lead to the creation of highly efficient, self-made motors."
+“The energy conversion via rotary molecular motor is reversible.
+If we fully understand the mechanism, it will lead to highly efficient, home-made engines in the future.”

-In their molecular motor study, the researchers used a probe made from a gold nanoparticle to observe a single molecule of the bacterium.
-Enterococcus hirae.
-They tried to determine how its motor rotated for different sections - what they found was that the molecular pump had to take a little extra energy to transport the ions against the boundary of the bacterial membrane.
+In their study of the molecular motor, the researchers used a probe made of a gold nanoparticle to observe a single molecule of the bacterium Enterococcus hirae.
+They tried to determine how its motor rotated for different sections: what they found was that the molecular pump had to take a little extra energy to transport the ions against the edge of the bacterial membrane.

 How does the molecular engine work?

-"We started working to understand how chemical energy is converted into the mechanical rotation of the V1 engine"he said Bad.
-'We found that while V1's three-dimensional structures and related rotating motors are similar, their chemical and mechanical coupling mechanisms are very different.'
+“We started by working to understand how chemical energy is converted into the mechanical rotation of the V1 engine”he said Bad.
+“We found that while the three-dimensional structures of V1 and its rotary motors are similar, their chemical and mechanical coupling mechanisms are very different.”

 It turned out that the V1 engine forms a complex with another rotary engine called Vo.
 These motors could then pump sodium ions across the cell membrane creating energy in the process.